architector1324/project-demiurg/README.md

 *   **Hierarchical Consistency:** All elements within the `manifestation` (its internal constituents, laws, and forces) are direct, more specific **consequences or deeper manifestations** of the parent entity's description and the parent world's governing structure, ensuring continuous logical coherence **within the model.**
 *   **Semantic Pathfinding and Unfolding:** The LLM does not require an exact name match.
 It **interprets** the user's query within the existing **structure** and **semantically determines the logical path** to the specified focus.
 If the requested entity is deeply nested, the model **recursively unfolds the entire chain of manifestation**, revealing the necessary intermediate `manifestation` levels.
-    *   Example: If the user requests `--navigate 'woman at a table in a restaurant'` when the world is described down to "New York City", the model will unfold the chain: `City -> District -> Building -> Restaurant -> Table -> Woman`, adding new `manifestation` objects at each level.
+    *   Example: If the user requests `navigate 'woman at a table in a restaurant'` when the world is described down to "New York City", the model will unfold the chain: `City -> District -> Building -> Restaurant -> Table -> Woman`, adding new `manifestation` objects at each level.
 *   **Focus-Oriented Detailing:** For larger entities, the command intelligently focuses on the most relevant sub-components, aggregating the vast majority of other parts into a single representative entity (e.g., `"Other [Entity Name] Components"`), preventing excessive data proliferation.
 *   **Internal and Objective:** In line with SRGE's core philosophy, the output is entirely devoid of an external observational frame, describing the world purely from within itself.
 The user does not *create* a new reality, but rather *explores* and *observes* the unfolding of an already existing one, merely shifting to a deeper level of its manifestation.

 The command returns the **complete, modified world JSON**, where the selected constituent element is updated or created with its new, deeper manifestation.
 This allows for recursive exploration, building an increasingly detailed **SRGC-structured map** of your fictional reality.

 > Example:
-> `python reality-gen.py --model qwen3 --navigate 'Sand' --input world.json`
+> `python srge.py navigate 'Sand' --model qwen3 --input world.json`

 ### **Semantic Navigation in Action: Unfolding a Woman in a Metropolis**